Skip to main content

 /boot1 GB*1 GB1 GB

-/storageCalculated using the formula: disk size (in GB) — 1 GB of /boot partition — 100 GB of /storage partition1 GBCalculated by the formula: disk size (in GB) — size of /root partition — 1 GB of /boot partition
+/storageCalculated using the formula: disk size (in GB) — 1 GB of /boot partition — 100 GB of /storage partition 1 GBCalculated by the formula: disk size (in GB) — size of root partition / — 1 GB of /boot partition

-* The size of the /boot partition cannot be changed.
+* Partition size /boot cannot be changed.